 You can huff and puff, but you can’t blow The Brick down.
-It’s endured decades of debauchery in Kansas City.
+As of 2020, it has endured 21 years of debauchery in Kansas City.
 God willing, The Brick will give us 21 more years of live music, great food, hot waitresses and lunches on the run.

 Regulars drop by to shoot whiskey, unwind, eat fried Twinkies, and support local musicians.
 Brick patrons count on proprietor Sheri Parr and her staff for updates on what’s coming down, who’s moving on, and which artists are soon to break out of Kansas City.

 Located in the epicenter of the Crossroads District, the Brick is “in the know on what’s now and culturally smoking” in Kansas City.

 Sheri Parr bought the building at 1727 McGee, former location of The Pub for 33 years, on a leap of faith in 1999.
 Her dream was to own a bar that she could infuse with local flavor, local art, and local music.
 Sheri took The Pub’s dwindling newspaper crowd and built a clientele of writers, editors, artists, musicians, corporate types, and everyday misfits.

 Counter to Joni Mitchell’s Big Yellow Taxi lyrics, Sheri put up a stage instead of a parking lot.
 And then she held a public bar re-naming contest, because she didn’t care what her bar was called, “as long as it was called open.”

 Sheri loved the name The Brick, because it sounded solid and urban.
 The Chicago woman who won the contest got her name on a barstool and an expense-paid trip to Kansas City.